Westttttttt/West-Portfolio-OS_theme/README.md

 6. Done paint app

 #### 🗓️ May 18, 2025

 1. Get Gemini Api key from aistudio
 2. Implement Gemini api with nextjs api route and @google/genai sdk(from documentation)
 3. Convinced ai that the creator is me 🤣
-4. finally chatbot is done
+4. finally chatbot is done(Not yet tho 🤣)
+5. Add Syntex highlighting to my chatbot , if the bot reply with code
+6. Make it responsive to full screen

 ##### 💡 Things I learned on the way